maze95/maze95-js/README.md

 This project was mainly started a learning experience for JavaScript and Three.js, I began working on it at a point where my JavaScript skills were still flourishing.

 # Bugs
-Sometimes you may spawn out of the map
-Start logo missing due to collision offset bugs
-Smiley face missing due to unfinished level loading and ending code + not being sure how random placement would work.
+Sometimes you may spawn out of the map, start logo missing due to collision offset bugs, smiley face missing due to unfinished level loading and ending code + not being sure how random placement would work.